 The annual program budget for the CCBF is subject to the federal government advising Alberta of the yearly provincial funding.

-Municipalities will be advised of their annual CCBF funding allocations after Alberta's funding has been confirmed by the federal government and we have authorized specific funding allocations.
+Municipalities will be advised of their annual CCBF funding allocations after Alberta's funding has been confirmed by the federal government and the department has authorized specific funding allocations.

 CCBF funding allocations for municipalities are calculated on a per capita basis, according to the most recent Municipal Affairs Population List.